LuisAlejandro/agoras/docs/credentials/instagram.rst

 2. Select the application you want to get the access token for (in the "Meta App" drop-down menu).
 3. In the "Add a Permission" drop-down, search and check ``pages_show_list``, ``pages_read_user_content``, ``pages_read_engagement``, ``pages_manage_engagement``, ``instagram_basic`` and ``instagram_content_publish``.
 4. Click "Generate Access Token".
-5. Grant access from a Facebook account that has access to manage the target page.
+5. Grant access from a Facebook account that has access to manage the page thats linked with the Instagram account.
 Note that if this user loses access the final, never-expiring access token will likely stop working.

 The token that appears in the "Access Token" field is your short-lived access token.
 Take note of it.